magic-wormhole/magic-wormhole/docs/transit.md

 If either side receives a corrupted or out-of-order record, they drop the connection.
 Attackers cannot modify the contents of a record, or change the order of the records, without being detected and the connection being dropped.
-If a record is lost (e.g. the receiver observer records #1,#2,#4, but not #3), the connection is dropped when the unexpected sequence number is received.
+If a record is lost (e.g. the receiver observes records #1,#2,#4, but not #3), the connection is dropped when the unexpected sequence number is received.